Kevni/java-sudoku/README.md

 Lizenz
 ===========

-"THE BEER-WARE LICENSE" (Revision 42):
+"THE BEER-WARE LICENSE":
-<phk@FreeBSD.ORG> wrote this file.
+<kevin.krone@t-online.de> wrote this file.
 As long as you retain this notice you
 can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return Poul-Henning Kamp http://en.wikipedia.org/wiki/Beerware
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.
+Kevin Krone http://en.wikipedia.org/wiki/Beerware

-"THE BEER-WARE LICENSE" (Revision 42):
+"THE BEER-WARE LICENSE":
-<phk@FreeBSD.ORG> schrieb diese Datei.
+<kevin.krone@t-online.de> schrieb diese Datei.
 Solange Sie diesen Vermerk nicht entfernen, können
 Sie mit dem Material machen, was Sie möchten.
 Wenn wir uns eines Tages treffen und Sie denken, das Material ist es wert, können Sie mir dafür ein Bier ausgeben.
-Poul-Henning Kamp http://de.wikipedia.org/wiki/Beerware
+Kevin Krone http://de.wikipedia.org/wiki/Beerware